Baby Heat Rash: Types, Symptoms And Treatment

 Aloe vera gel has healing properties and provides a cooling and soothing effect when applied to the skin.
 So, you may use this gel to treat baby heat rash.
 However, consult a doctor before doing so.
 If your baby develops any allergy, discontinue using it.
 Also, avoid using aloe vera if your baby has developed wounds or pus due to the rash (8).

-Heat rashes are commonly seen in babies during hot and humid weather.
+Heat rashes are a type of rashes in babies commonly seen during hot and humid weather.
 They usually go away on their own within a few days without the need for medical attention.
 However, if the rashes persist for more than a few days, it is advised to consult your child’s pediatrician.
 Dressing up your baby in light and breezy clothes may help reduce the chances of heat rash.

 Infographic: Risk Factors For Heat Rash In Babies